 Self-defense works as an effective defense as long as the defendant acts quickly and uses no more physical force than necessary to protect him/herself.
 Las Vegas domestic violence attorney Michael Becker provides an example where self-defense could backfire:

 Jack in the above example technically battered Laney first by spitting.
-However Laney's potentially fatal reaction of throwing a knife was excessive self-defense and unnecessary to protect her welfare or life.
+However, Laney's potentially fatal reaction of throwing a knife was excessive self-defense and unnecessary to protect her welfare or life.
 Had Jack punched or strangled Laney, throwing the knife would probably have been valid self-defense.

-Nevada domestic violence law only punishes intentional uses of illegal physical force on a significant other, relative or housemate.
-Therefore people who batter someone by accident are not criminally liable.
+Nevada domestic violence law only punishes intentional uses of illegal physical force on a significant other, relative, or housemate.
+Therefore, people who batter someone by accident are not criminally liable.
 Henderson battery domestic violence lawyer Mike Becker illustrates such a scenario:

 Henderson husband and wife Bob and Barbara quarrel and go to bed angry.
 Barbara decides to try to smooth things over and leans over to kiss Bob.
 Not knowing that Barbara is leaning over, Bob yawns, causing his right fist to strike Barbara in the eye.
 Barbara calls 911, and Bob is booked at the Henderson Detention Center for BDV.

 In the above example, Barbara's black eye was an unfortunate, unforeseeable accident.
 The bedroom lights were off, and he and his wife had just been arguing, so Bob had no idea she was leaning over to kiss him.
-As long as the prosecutor can't show beyond a reasonable doubt that Bob intentionally hurt Barbara, the charge should be dismissed.
+As long as the prosecutor cannot show beyond a reasonable doubt that Bob intentionally hurt Barbara, the charge should be dismissed.

 Similarly, the accuser in the case State of NV v.
 Jairo G. fell down in an accident that had nothing to do with the fight she was just having with her husband.
 Las Vegas criminal defense attorney Michael Becker persuaded the prosecutor to reduce the battery domestic violence charge to the minor Nevada offense of disturbing the peace.
 The case was closed without a trial.